humanetech-community/awesome-humane-tech/README.md

 - [The Digital Product Ethics Canvas](https://www.threebility.com/post/the-digital-product-ethics-canvas) - Identify and mitigate the risk of digital products to individuals and society.
 - [Fairwork Foundation](https://fair.work/) - A project working to set and measure standards and certification in the platform economy.
 - [Guidelines for Trustworthy AI](https://ec.europa.eu/futurium/en/ai-alliance-consultation) - Guidelines based on fundamental rights and ethical principles for trustworthy AI systems.
+- [Ethical Web Dev](https://edri.org/ethical-web-dev/) - A guide for ethical website development and maintenance.

 ## Security